Reporting and Paying Tax on U.S. Real Property Interests

 The withholding agent must prepare a Form 8288–A for each person from whom tax has been withheld.
 Attach copies A and B of Form 8288–A to Form 8288.
 Keep Copy C for your records.

 IRS will stamp Copy B and send it to the person subject to withholding.
 That person must file a U.S. income tax return and attach the stamped Form 8288–A to receive credit for any tax withheld.

 CAUTION!
 A stamped copy of Form 8288–A will not be provided to the transferor if the transferor's TIN is not included on that form.
 In this case, to get credit for the withheld amount, the transferor must attach to its U.S. income tax return substantial evidence of withholding (for example, closing documents) and a statement that contains all the required information shown on Forms 8288 and 8288–A including the transferor's TIN.

 Application for Reduced Rate of Withholding

-A reduced rate of withholding may be allowed upon the submission and acceptance of Form 8288-B. Refer to Format for Applications for more information.
+A reduced rate of withholding may be allowed upon the submission and acceptance of Form 8288-B, Application for Withholding Certificate for Dispositions by Foreign Persons of U.S. Real Property Interests.
+Refer to Format for Applications for more information.
 Refer also to Exceptions from FIRPTA withholding.